soupi/learn-haskell-blog-generator/src/05-glue/04-optparse.md

 `strOption` is a parser builder.
 It is a function that takes *option modifiers* as an argument, and returns a parser that will parse a string.
 We can specify the type to be `FilePath` because `FilePath` is an alias to `String`.
-The parser builder describes how to part the data type, and the modifiers describe its properties, such as the flag name, the shorthand of the flag name, and how it would be described in the usage and help messages.
+The parser builder describes how to parse the value, and the modifiers describe its properties, such as the flag name, the shorthand of the flag name, and how it would be described in the usage and help messages.